andzdroid/orui/README.md

   - Click, move with arrow keys, home+end, insert, backspace
   - Single line and multi line
   - Mouse and keyboard text selection
+- Custom render events
+  - Interleave your own rendering with the UI

 To do: